Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Introduction

-The present work, therefore, aims to employ embedding approaches and the 4c-DR-TD-DFT formalism to investigate the effect of the equatorial chloride ligands bound to the equatorial plane of uranyl in the Cs$_{2}$UO$_{2}$Cl$_{4}$ crystal, on the oxygen K-edge and uranium M$_4$- and L$_3$-edges excited states, with a detailed comparison to experimental results available in the literature for this system.
-We shall also compare our 4c-DR-TD-DFT results to those obtained with 2-component Hamiltonians such as the eXact 2-Component (X2C)~\cite{dyall1997interfacing} in the Tamm-Dancoff approximation (TDA) \cite{hirata1999time}.
-Finally, in following up on our previous work on low-lying valence excited states~\cite{gomes2013towards}, in addition to core excited states, we also investigate the use of embedding models to obtain the corresponding core ionization energies with the Core-Valence Equation-of-Motion Coupled-Cluster Singles and Doubles (CVS-EOM-IP-CCSD) method~\cite{halbert2021relativistic}.
+The present work, therefore, aims to employ embedding approaches and the 4c-DR-TD-DFT formalism to investigate the effect of the chloride ligands bound to the equatorial plane of uranyl in the Cs$_{2}$UO$_{2}$Cl$_{4}$ crystal, on the oxygen K-edge and uranium M$_4$- and L$_3$-edges excited states, with a detailed comparison to experimental results available in the literature for this system.

 The structure of this article is as follows.
-In Section \ref{sec:theory} we present a brief overview of the theoretical methods employed in this work.
-Section \ref{sec:compdet} presents the computational details from our calculations.
-In Section \ref{sec:results} we present our results for the simulated X-ray absorption spectra and ionization energies.
-Finally, in Section \ref{sec:conclusions} we present our conclusions and some future perspectives.
+We start by presenting the computational details from our calculations, followed by our results for the simulated X-ray absorption spectra.
+Finally, we present our conclusions and some future perspectives.